 Here are a few examples of what I mean:

 Q: Why do you want to work here?

 A: It seems like a good company where I can advance and grow.

 Q: Why should we hire you?

 A: I am more than able to do the job and will be an asset to the company.

 If you get the generic “team player, detail-oriented, self-starter” answer at any point, you’re getting a “bucket” answer.
 It’s like asking someone who is obviously having a hard time how they are doing and being told “I’m fine.”
 It is an answer, but it doesn’t say much.

 If a candidate cannot think of good responses to these types of questions, then you may not want to move forward with them.

 When you ask the right questions and learn what to look out for during interviews, you can find better employees – and you’ll end up replacing people a lot less often.

-Jen Teague comes from a world filled with human resources, overanalyzing, and most importantly, recruiting and onboarding.
+Jen Swenson comes from a world filled with human resources, overanalyzing, and most importantly, recruiting and onboarding.
 With almost 20 years of experience, she helps small and growing businesses create and implement their own hiring practices.